 In this article, I'll dive a little bit deeper into what it means to see the world through another person's perspective and the three key skills you can learn.

-What is the distinction between perspective and reality?
 There are a lot of fun expressions around this topic.
-The easiest one is “my perspective is my reality,” but is this really true?
+My favourite one is “my perspective is my reality”, but is this really true?
 Or is there a difference between the two?

 Perspective is the way individuals see the world.
 It comes from their personal point of view and is shaped by life experiences, values, their current state of mind, the assumptions they bring into a situation, and a whole lot of other things.

-Reality can be different things.
-We can easily say that my perspective is my reality.
+Reality can be different things to different people.
+We can easily say that my perspective IS my reality.
 There is truth to that statement.
 When we look at the shared reality of an event, though, the more perspectives you get, the closer to reality you get.